Dynamic Indexing Through Learned Indices with Worst-case Guarantees: From an -cover to an indexing structure

 \section{From an $\eps$-cover to an indexing structure}

-A learned index $h$ does not immediately support indexing and range queries.
-We obtain an indexing structure by combining $h$ with a hash map $H$.
+A learned index $h_\varepsilon$ does not immediately support indexing and range queries.
+We obtain an indexing structure by combining $h_\varepsilon$ with a hash map $H$.
 Combining learned models with hash maps is not new~\cite{ lin2023learning, torralba200880, wang2015learning} and this technique has even been applied to learned indexing~\cite{kraska2018case}.
 The core idea is to store $S$ in an unordered vector $A$ and maintain a Hash map $H : \mathbb{Z} \mapsto [n]$.
 Given some $q \in \mathcal{U}$, the learned function then produces a value $v$ such that $A[h(v)]$ is `close' to $q$.
-In our setting, it is compelling to create $H$ such that $A[ H(h(q))]$ is (approximately) the predecessor of $q$.
+It is compelling to create $H$ such that $A[ H(h(q))]$ is (approximately) the predecessor of $q$.
 However, dynamically, this approach fails for the same reason that storing each $s \in S$ at $A[\textnormal{\texttt{rank}}(s)]$ fails.
-Since the ranks of elements in $S$ are constantly changing, we build a hash map using the part of $S$ that remain constant: the values.
+Since the ranks of elements in $S$ are constantly changing, we build a hash map using the parts of $S$ that remain constant: the values.

-\subparagraph{Our data structure.} In Appendix~\ref{app:indexing}, we define a data structure independent of the learned index $h$ (Figure~\ref{fig:approach} (a) + (b)).
+\subparagraph{Our data structure.} In Appendix~\ref{app:indexing}, we define a data structure independent of the learned index $h_\varepsilon$ (we illustrate our approach in Figure~\ref{fig:approach} (a) + (b)).
 A \emph{page} $p$ is an integer with a vector that stores all $s \in S$ where $\lfloor \frac{s}{\eps} \rfloor = p$, in order.
 We store all non-empty pages $P$ in an unordered vector $A$.
 We maintain a hash map $H : P \rightarrow [|A|]$, where $A[H(p)]$ contains the page $p$.
 We additionally maintain a doubly linked list over all pages in $P$, arranged in sorted order.

-\subparagraph{Our queries.} We restrict our $\eps$-cover $f$ to a \emph{vertical $\eps$-cover}.
-It is a $y$-monotone collection of line segments such that for all points $p \in F_S$, a vertical line segment of height $2\eps$ centred at $p$ intersects a segment in $f$.
-We compute $f$ oblivious of our paging structure.
+\subparagraph{Our queries.} We restrict our learned index $h_\eps$ to a \emph{vertical $\eps$-cover}.
+I.e., $h_\eps$ is a $y$-monotone collection of line segments such that for all points $p \in F_S$, a vertical line segment of height $2\eps$ centred at $p$ intersects a segment in $h_\eps$.
+We compute $h_\eps$ oblivious of our paging structure.

-Given $q \in \mathcal{U}$, we project $q$ onto $f$ (Figure~\ref{fig:approach} (d)).
-From there, we project to the $x$-axis, floor the value, and project back to $f$.
+Given $q \in \mathcal{U}$, we project $q$ onto $h_\eps$ (Figure~\ref{fig:approach} (d)).
+We project to the $x$-axis, floor the value, and project back to $h_\eps$.
 We prove that the resulting $y$-value corresponds to the page $p$ containing \texttt{predecessor}($q$).
-This way, we answer \texttt{predecessor} using $O(\eps + \log |f|)$ time.
-We prove in Theorem~\ref{thm:main} that gives our desired update and query times.
-Note that our approach increases $|h|$ as we obtain the cover from a more restricted class of $\eps$-covers.
+This way, we answer \texttt{predecessor} using $O(\eps + \log |h_\eps|)$ time.